Nancy Kelly: Marriages

 Kelly was married to actor Edmond O'Brien briefly from 1941–1942, and then to Fred Jackman, Jr., son of silent Hollywood cameraman and director Fred Jackman, from 1946 to 1950.
 She was married to theater director Warren Caro from 1955 to 1968.
 She and Caro had a daughter, Kelly Caro, in 1957.

 Death

 Kelly died at her Bel Air, California, home on January 2, 1995, from complications of diabetes at the age of 73.
 She was survived by a daughter and three granddaughters.
 She was interred in the Westwood Village Memorial Park Cemetery in Los Angeles.
+She died one day after her former husband, Warren Caro.

 Walk of Fame

 For her contribution to the motion picture industry, she has a star on the Hollywood Walk of Fame at 7021 Hollywood Blvd.
 She was inducted on February 8, 1960.